Skip to main content

 1. Your mnemonic language.
 You can see the different options available, where English is one of the options, among others

-2. The network you wish to perform this operation for. example: mainnet,goerli,sepolia or zhejiang.
-This tutorial uses the zhejiang testnet as an example.
+2. The network you wish to perform this operation for.
+Example: mainnet, sepolia or holesky.
+This tutorial uses the holesky testnet as an example.

 3. Enter your mnemonic next